ccallawa/alyvix_doc/test_case_building/editor_scripting_panel.rst

 .. rst-class:: bignums

-#. *Run* --- Simply run the test case object in sequence, one after another.
+#. *Sequential Run* --- Simply run the test case object, then continue to the next one.

    ..